Section 15.4 Structures with Functions

 Checkpoint 15.4.2.

-Construct a function that takes in three Point structures and returns a new point where the x value is the the average of the three points’ x coordinates and the y value is the average of the three points’ y coordinates.
-Calculate the x average before the y average.
+Construct a function that takes in three Point structures and returns a new point where the x value is the the average of the three pointsβ x coordinates and the y value is the average of the three pointsβ y coordinates.
+You will not need all of the blocks.

 You have attempted of activities on this page.